matthewsides/Study-of-APIs/README.md

 ## Platform use of API's and Comparision

 API's have a broad range, meaning that there are multiple API's for numerous tasks.However API's are generally native, meaning that the API is language specific and the code is directly executing abstract functionality.
 Although an API can also define a protocol for accessing that same functionality, as stated each language generally has there own API with pre-defined methods to meet a specific purpose.
-The way inwhich the same API functions across each platform/language differs, this is fudementally due to the types of programming languages,structure, intended purpose when formulated and overall functionality.
+The way inwhich the same API functions across each platform/language differs, this is fudementally due to the type of programming, structure, intended purpose when formulated and overall functionality.
+For instance through using the 'random number API'

 though as stated each language generally has there own API with pre-defined methods to meet a specific purpose.
 For instance the Random number generator API